Year ended June 30 | 2024 | % Change | 2023 |

 Provide differentiated expertise and technology at the speed of change in markets that matter.

-Distinguish CACI as an inclusive team of professionals committed to doing the right thing by performing with good character, ethics, and integrity.
+Distinguish CACI as a team of professionals committed to doing the right thing by performing with good character, ethics, and integrity.

 Be the place where talent comes to drive the future of national security.